-Assessments are made in line with the school assessment policy.
+(i) Assessments are made in line with the school's Assessment and Marking Policy.

-Teachers use effective assessment for learning to ensure planning is based on prior attainment and that pupils know what they need to do to achieve the next steps.
+- (ii) Teachers use effective assessment for learning to ensure planning is based on prior attainment and that pupils know what they need to do to achieve the next steps.
 Group or individual targets are set accordingly.
-Marking is in line with the school marking and feedback policy.
-Analysis of assessment data is used to set targets.
+Marking is in line with the school's Assessment and Marking Policy. - (iii) Analysis of assessment data is used to set targets.
 Class targets are derived from the school's key skills and are regularly reviewed.
-Where applicable, school issues are addressed through targets linked to Appraisal.

-Children are informed of their own targets for learning and supported to make progress towards them.
+Where applicable, school issues are addressed through targets linked to appraisal. - (iv) Children are informed of their own targets for learning and supported to make progress towards them.
 Children are also involved in setting their own steps to success and encouraged to review their progress towards these through self, peer and teacher assessment.
-Staff and pupils may use success criteria to assess work and set future targets.

-The teacher keeps records that enable them to deliver an effective, creative and relevant curriculum that builds on prior attainment and meets the needs of pupils.
+Staff and pupils may use success criteria to assess work and set future targets. - (v) Teachers keep records that enable them to deliver an effective, creative and relevant curriculum that builds on prior attainment and meets the needs of pupils.